 Mold testing involves analysis of samples collected from residential and commercial properties.
 Samples for mold testing include air for either viable or non-viable analysis and surface samples such as swabs, bulk (pieces of material, dust or liquids), tape lift, and contact plates.

 - Air Samples

 - Culture (viable) analysis.
 This includes enumeration of the colony forming units (CFU) and identification of molds to genus or species.
 Samples may include RCS, Andersen, LARO-100, or any other media suitable for culture analysis.
 The report includes a list of recovered molds and their concentration as colony forming units (CFU), statistical comparisons of samples where possible and information on the recovered molds where available.

 - Non-viable (total spore count) Analysis.
 Samples include Air-O-Cell, VersaTrap Cassette, VersaTrap Sampling Cassettes, SKC BioStage, SKC BioCassette, Micro 5, Cyclex D, LARO-100, PCM and other cassettes.
-This analysis involve spore counting and identification of different categories of mold spores.
+This analysis involves spore counting and identification of different categories of mold spores.
 The report includes spore counts for each category of spores and the grand total spore count for all spores per cubic meter of air.
 Wherever possible spore counts and categories of spores for all the samples are compared.

 - Pieces of material with signs of mold